Programmer-Shivansh/ChickNchat/README.md

 ## Getting Started

-Follow the steps below to get the MSN project up and running on your local machine:
+Follow the steps below to get the ChickNchat project up and running on your local machine:

 ### Client